dezoito/dezoito.github.io/_posts/2015-09-21-how-to-test-django-applications.md

 **- Django Client Tests:**

-Client tests go through Settings, URL configs and middleware, so they take longer than the simpler resquest tests (technically speaking, they are integration tests).
+Client tests go through Settings, URL configs and middleware, so they take longer than the simpler request tests (technically speaking, they are integration tests).

 I use those to test authenticated views and form submissions - by setting up some form data and using self.client.post().